-- Class 10a a non-habitable building being a garage, carport, shed or the like.
-Class 10b a structure being a fence, mast, antenna, retaining or free-standing wall, swimming pool or the like. - 3 Class 10b a structure being a fence, mast, antenna, retaining or free-standing wall, swimming pool or the like.
+2 Class 10b - a structure being a fence, mast, antenna, retaining or free-standing wall, swimming pool or the like.

+3 Class 10b - a structure being a fence, mast, antenna, retaining or free-standing wall, swimming pool or the like.